This post may contain affiliate links. Please read our disclosure policy.

 All I had to do was make these crispy baked chicken thighs once and my whole family was begging me to make them again and again.
 That’s how good they are!

-We love baked chicken breasts and baked boneless chicken thighs for fast and easy dinners but baked chicken thighs are an often neglected yet totally delicious option.
+We love baked chicken breasts and baked boneless skinless chicken thighs for fast and easy dinners but bone-in chicken thighs are an often neglected yet totally delicious option.

 Plus, these Chicken Thighs are:

 • Crispy on the Outside.
-The skin gets crispy and adds texture and flavor, and also helps to keep the meat extra moist.
+The crispy skin adds texture and flavor and also helps to keep the meat extra moist.

 • Budget-Friendly.
 Chicken thighs are more economical than other cuts of chicken, making this a budget-friendly meal option.

 • Super Flavorful.
-My trick for seasoning both the skin AND the meat makes these chicken thighs extra tasty.
+My trick for seasoning both the skin AND the meat makes these oven baked chicken thighs extra tasty.

 Ingredients